sbeliakova/ClentSDKJSDemoApp/README.md

-# JavaScript examples for Stitch
+# JavaScript quickstart guide for ClientSDK

 This repository contains the JS examples of using Stitch which can help to reproduce the issues.